Sample Terms and Conditions Template and Examples

 Can I copy someone else’s terms and conditions?

-You should never use someone else’s terms and conditions as every business is unique and thus should have its own set of rules.
+You should never copy someone else’s terms and conditions as it may be considered copyright infringement and every business is unique and thus should have its own set of rules.

 Do I need a lawyer to write my terms and conditions?

-No, you don’t need a lawyer to write your own terms and conditions but you may certainly have them review your policy for extra peace of mind.
+No, you don’t need a lawyer to write terms and conditions for your website but you may certainly have them review your policy for peace of mind.
 It’ll also come out much cheaper than hiring one to draft it from scratch.

 Can I use a generic terms and conditions template?

-You may certainly use one as a starting point as long as you add the elements important to your business as most of them are very basic and limited in terms of coverage.
+You may use one as a starting point as long as you personalize it sufficiently and add the elements important to your business to cover all the angles.
+It’s best not to go this route though unless you understand the laws and legal jargon.

 Can I write the terms and conditions myself?

 Yes, you can write terms and conditions yourself if you don’t mind spending time on research.
-It’s much easier to use an online generator though to save time and avoid common mistakes.
+It’s much easier and faster to use an online generator though to save time and avoid common mistakes.